ethereum-optimism/optimism/specs/dispute-game-interface.md

 /// @notice A `Claim` type represents a 32 byte hash or other unique identifier for a claim about
 ///         a certain piece of information.
-/// @dev For the `FAULT` `GameType`, this will be a MPT root representing the state of
+/// @dev For the `FAULT` `GameType`, this will be a root of the merklized state of the fault proof
-///      the fault proof program at the end of the state transition.
+///      program at the end of the state transition.
 ///      For the `ATTESTATION` `GameType`, this will be an output root. type Claim is bytes32;
 ```